jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 `auth.password`: the password of the API Manager user in clear text

+`ssl` settings: by default, for connecting to API Manager agent uses TLS 1.2 with a predefined list of cipher suites.
+Refer to [SSL / TLS advanced](/docs/central/connect-api-manager/ssl-tls-advanced/) section for changing this behavior.

 Once all data is gathered, this section should looks like:

 ```